Updated: September 16, 2022

 Connecting to your desktop

-Once the server has started, you can connect either in-browser or via a client on your local machine.
+Once the a server is a computer program that provides services to oth...
+More has started, you can connect either in-browser or via a client on your local machine.

 Connecting in-browser is frequently the lowest-effort connection, but it provides a lower-resolution desktop session.
 To connect in-browser, click the Connect button once it appears, as shown below.
 It should appear once the OS is installed and updated and the Rescale runtime is configured.